mcrovella/sparse-learning/doc/experiments.md

 Define $\Omega = A^\top B$.

 1. Do singular vectors of $\Omega$ recover the feature representations?
 Short answer, at least in simple cases tried so far: yes.

     Longer answer: when sparsity is low, such that top $m$ features are orthogonally represented, singular vectors can recover representations of features from the top $m$ group.
     * Need good, thorough plots and visualizations of this.

 1. What happens during training?
 At what point during training do SVs show alignment?
 Before or after $W$ columns become orthogonal?
 1. In the $m = r$ regime, with low sparsity, can all $m$ features be recovered by $\Omega$?
 What happens when the head dimension is lower than the representation dimension ($r < m$)?
 Which features get represented, or does something more tricky happen, like one slice works for two dimensions?
 1. When one match is more important than another, is this reflected in the singular values?  ie, say $s(x, y) = 2$ for some token pair, compare to one for some other token pair.

-[Note: check code of model to make sure this is correctly handled.]
+    Answer: yes, as long as features are not represented in superposition with other features, singular values will reflect the target logit value $t_{ij}$.

 1. As sparsity declines, features organize into a tegum product of simplices.
     1. When the head attends to features in different subspaces, do SVs span the subspaces?
 If there are not enough SVs, do they allocate themselves to separate subspaces?
     1. When the head attends to features in the same subspace (ie non-orthogonal features), how do SVs organize?
 Hypothesis: the need to pay attention to features that are non-orthogonal will shift those features to become orthogonal, and allocate distinct SVs to them.
 In other words, attn heads encourage orthogonal representations among the features they attend to.
 This sheds light on how transformers affect feature representations.